fruitbyte/DroneLights/README.md

 - [ ] Fix incorrectly labelled MOSI/MISO silkscreen on programming pins
 - [ ] Use proper header spacing on breakout pins so that headers can be soldered if desired
 - [ ] Remove unnecessary components for compact version (programming, breakouts, unnecessary diodes, etc.)
+- [ ] Use a smaller toggle sliding switch for SW3